denoland/docs/runtime/manual/advanced/typescript/types.md

+---
-# Types and Type Declarations
+title: "Types and Type Declarations"
+oldUrl: /runtime/manual/typescript/types/
+---

 One of the design principles of Deno is no non-standard module resolution.
 When TypeScript is type checking a file, it only cares about the types for the file,